‘An absolute scandal’: The Syrian teen who died waiting to be resettled in Britain

-Vulnerable refugees, including disabled children, approved for resettlement in the United Kingdom from the Middle East are dying during the years-long wait to be transferred, it can be revealed.
+Vulnerable refugees, including disabled children, who have been approved for resettlement in the United Kingdom from the Middle East, are dying during the years-long wait to be transferred, it can be revealed.

-According to the United Nations, more than 2,000 refugees accepted by the UK’s resettlement programme, still await transfer sometimes several years on.
+According to the United Nations, more than 2,000 refugees accepted by the UK’s resettlement programme still await transfer, in some cases years after being accepted.

-The Independent now knows of several cases where those waiting have died or are at risk of death, because the delays are so long, and because conditions, where they are forced to live, are dire.
+The Independent now knows of several cases in which those waiting have died, or are at risk of death, because the delays are so long, and because the conditions where they are forced to live are dire.

 Most recently in February a severely disabled 13-year-old Syrian refugee, Firas, promised resettlement in 2018, died in Beirut, after his family had warned that they were not able to afford his medical care, food and winter clothes or electricity to warm their home.